TessACraig89/psyche-tracker/README.md

  ## Work In Progress

-  - As a user, I want to be able to edit my logs.

-  - As a user, I want to be able to save changes that I've made to my logs.

-  - As a user, I want to be able to edit my comments.
+  - editing functionality

+  - update funtionality

-  - As a user, I want to be able to view a chart for each level listed above that tracks the fluctuation between each of my logs.
+  - charts for each level listed that tracks the fluctuation between each log

-- As a user, I want to be able to choose a number between 1 and 10 to represent my emotional and mental levels for that day.
+  - number stepper for ratings

  > To learn more about the developer of Psyche Tracker, Tess Craig, visit her [Linkedin](https://www.linkedin.com/in/tessashleycraig/) and view her other [Github](https://github.com/TessACraig89) projects.